Janaki Ammal: Awards and honours

-Janaki is mentioned among Indian Americans of the Century in an India Currents magazine article published on 1 January 2000, by S.Gopikrishna & Vandana Kumar: "In an age when most women didn't make it past high school, would it be possible for an Indian woman to obtain a PhD at one of America's finest public universities and also make seminal contributions to her field?!"
+Dr. Janaki Ammal is mentioned among Indian Americans of the Century in an India Currents magazine article published on 1 January 2000, by S.Gopikrishna & Vandana Kumar: "In an age when most women didn't make it past high school, would it be possible for an Indian woman to obtain a PhD at one of America's finest public universities and also make seminal contributions to her field?!"
 Kerala-born Janaki was arguably the first woman to obtain a PhD in botany in the U.S. (1931) and remains one of the few Asian women to be conferred a DSc (honoris causa) by her alma mater, the University of Michigan.
-During her time at Ann Arbor she lived in the Martha Cook Building, an all-female residence hall and worked with Harley Harris Bartlett, a Professor at the Department of Botany.
+During her time at Ann Arbor she lived in the Martha Cook Building, an all-female residence hall and worked with Harley Harris Bartlett, a professor at the Department of Botany.

 She was elected Fellow of the Indian Academy of Sciences in 1935, and of the Indian National Science Academy in 1957.
 The University of Michigan conferred an honorary LL.D. on her in 1956 in recognition of her contributions to botany and cytogenetics said: "Blest with the ability to make painstaking and accurate observations, she and her patient endeavours stand as a model for serious and dedicated scientific workers."
 The Government of India conferred the Padma Shri on her in 1977.
 The Ministry of Environment and Forestry of the Government of India instituted the National Award of Taxonomy in her name in 2000.

 She produced many hybrid brinjal varieties (the Indian name for eggplant).

 Two awards were instituted in her name in 1999: EK Janaki Ammal National Award on Plant Taxonomy and EK Janaki Ammal National Award on Animal Taxonomy.
 A herbarium with over 25000 plant species in Jammutawi has been named after Janaki Ammal.
 The John Innes Centre offers a scholarship to PhD students from developing countries in her name.

 To honour her work in plant breeding, the Royal Horticultural Society, Wisley, U.K.named a variety of Magnolia she created as Magnolia Kobus 'Janaki Ammal'.
 In 2018, to celebrate her remarkable career and contribution to plant science, two rose breeders, Girija and Viru Viraraghavan bred a new rose variety which they named E.K.
 Janaki Ammal.

 The name Janakia arayalpathra is also after her.

+Her great achievements led the John Innes Institute to offer postgraduate scholarships in her name to students from developing countries.
+India also offers other scholarships in her name, making sure her work is continued to be known by generations of future scientists to come.

 Sonerila janakiana, a species of plant in the family Melastomataceae, is named after her.

 Dravidogecko janakiae, a species of geckos found in India is also named after her.